arp242/gopher.vim/README.markdown

 ### Why do some commands conflict with vim-go?
 Why not prefix commands with `:Gopher`?

-This is what I originally did, and found it annoying.
+This is what I originally did, and found it annoying as it's so much work to type, man!
+Being compatible probably isn't too useful anyway, so I changed it.

 If you really want you can probably `:delcommand` and `:command GopherCommand ...` or some such.

 History and rationale
 ---------------------